ministryofjustice/opg-digideps/docker/local-load-balancer/certificates/certificates.md

-To create your self signed certificates:
+To create your self signed certificates, make sure you are in the certificates directory (/docker/local-load-balancer/certificates) and then run the below commands :

 ```
 openssl genpkey -algorithm RSA -out nginx.key